nellogan/MakefileExamples/readme.md

     compiled and evaluated individually.
 This is done through a macro and conditional compilation in test source files.
     Library files are used.
 Pattern to handle a different file type that requires a different compiler (.cu CUDA files); therefore, another leak/error checker is used (nvidia compute-sanitizer) on these files.
-Uses conditionals to determine rules, e.g nvcc not on path -> compile main/tests without CUDA files.
+Uses conditionals to determine rules, e.g., nvcc not on path -> compile main/tests without CUDA files.
 Since nvcc/compute-sanitizer are optional (CUDA files), $(MAIN_EXECUTABLE) will compile without these functions if not installed.

     Extras: Uses ANSI color codes for fancier SUCCESS/WARNING/ERROR messages.
-Valgrind does not know how to handle compiled CUDA code, so a supression file is added in test/util.
+Valgrind does not know how to handle compiled CUDA code, so a suppression file is added in test/util.

-    Todo: Save output to log file for record keeping.
+    Todo: Save make output to log file for record keeping.

 # Demo:

 Stage3 with nvcc:

 https://github.com/nellogan/git-test/assets/104987293/2ec2fe24-421b-4f87-a004-78ec03704478

 Stage3 without nvcc:

 https://github.com/nellogan/git-test/assets/104987293/92eb4dc0-1bca-4a82-a097-9b6cddba373e

 Stage3 valgrind error:

 https://github.com/nellogan/git-test/assets/104987293/3525dc3f-6769-48c8-91c0-d34ab1496119

 Stage3 compute-sanitizer error:

 https://github.com/nellogan/git-test/assets/104987293/6314586a-2922-4d4a-bcb4-4652704f35a9